 Categories of Publications

-Albanian Journal of Agricultural Sciences publishes original research articles, review articles, short communications and technical notes on all aspects of agricultural sciences.
+Albanian Journal of Agricultural Sciences publishes original research articles, review articles, short communications and technical notes on all aspects.

 Original Research Papers should report the results of original research.
 They should be written according to the guidelines and should be no longer than 7 Journal pages.